amellalalex/CubeSat-Communication-Protocol/Linux Serial Ports/1. Master-send slave-receive/README.md

 In this primitive example, a master pseudo-terminal device is created and sends a single message to its respective slave device.

 ## Objective
+The objective of this example is to demonstrate:
 * Creation of master/save pseudoterminal port pairs.
 * Usage and communication between them.
 * Error and exception handling of the functions relevant to the aforementioned tasks.

 ## Usage
 ### ./a.out master :